Aussiedroid/AD-EDWarthogEnhancedScript/Warthog Script/Readme.md

 - Will not work on Windows 10 _(See [ED-BAT File](https://github.com/Aussiedroid/AD-EDWarthogEnhancedScript/tree/master/ED%20Startup%20Batch%20Script "ED-BAT Batch File"))_ :(

+### VerboseOutput [Values: 1 or 0] ###
+- Changes the script messaging behaviour on keypress actions to determine if it will Print Output to the TARGET Window.

+- Enabled by default 1, disable by changing value to 0.
+(Disabling will stop all 'printf' statements from firing)

 ### SetLED [Values: 0-255] ###
 - Sets the initial LED Backlight brightness on the Throttle. (default = 172)